Best AI Tools for Turning Excel Data Into PowerPoint Presentations in 2026

 Best for: Mid-to-large enterprises with a data team that can maintain the semantic model and wants to democratize warehouse access.

 What it does: AI features layered into Tableau's visualization platform.
-Tableau Pulse delivers proactive metric alerts.
-Ask Data lets users query dashboards in natural language.
+Tableau Pulse delivers proactive metric monitoring, and Tableau Agent (its generative-AI assistant, which replaced the retired Ask Data) helps build calculations and views and answer questions in natural language.
 Explain Data surfaces statistical drivers behind data points.

 Strengths: